 Video editing can be a very sophisticated task.
 Mac users are famous for their skills in this area.
-Two applications stand out for their excellence and quality, namely Final Cut Pro and Blender.
+Two applications stand out for their excellence and quality, namely Movavi Video Editor and Filmora.
 Both have been used in famous films and TV programs.
-Here below is a description of these two apps, and three others that are also a frequent choice amongst Mac users.
+Here below is a description of these two apps and five others that are also a frequent choice amongst Mac users.

 Final Cut Pro is a series of non-linear video editing software programs, initially developed by Macromedia Inc. and later continued by Apple Inc. This well-known professional video editor for Mac stands out for its user-centered design, which has resulted in Final Cut Pro being at the top amongst the Mac video editing software programs currently available on the market.

 The secret behind Final Cut Pro’s success is its interface, which has been designed based on non-computerized editing workflows, and thus, working the same way professionals do.
 Its interface has four main windows for organizing, editing, and viewing.
 They are the browser, the timeline, the canvas, and the viewer.